 We believe that equity-based compensation is the most effective means of creating a long-term link between the compensation provided to officers and other key management personnel and the returns realized by the stockholders.
-In 2012, the Company maintained the 2005 Stock Incentive Plan to incentivize executive officers and other key employees.
-The 2005 Stock Incentive Plan is designed to give the Board of Directors discretion and flexibility in designing incentive compensation packages to align the goals of management with those of our stockholders and to motivate executive officers and key employees to improve the operations of the Company, thereby maximizing stockholder value.
-Pursuant to the plans, the Board of Directors may issue to employees, officers, directors, consultants, independent contractors and advisors of the Company and its subsidiaries incentive stock options, nonqualified stock options, and restricted stock.
+In 2015, the Company maintained the 2005 Stock Incentive Plan and the 2015 Stock Incentive Plan (collectively, the "Incentive Plans") to incentivize executive officers and other key employees.
+The Incentive Plans are designed to give the Board of Directors discretion and flexibility in designing incentive compensation packages to align the goals of management with those of our stockholders and to motivate executive officers and key employees to improve the operations of the Company, thereby maximizing stockholder value.
+Pursuant to the Incentive Plans, the Board of Directors may issue to employees, officers, directors, consultants, independent contractors and advisors of the Company and its subsidiaries incentive stock options, nonqualified stock options, and restricted stock.

-Awards under the 2005 Stock Incentive Plan help relate a significant portion of an employee's long-term remuneration directly to stock price appreciation realized by all our stockholders and align an employee's interests with that of our stockholders.
+Awards under the Incentive Plans help relate a significant portion of an employee's long-term remuneration directly to stock price appreciation realized by all our stockholders and align an employee's interests with that of our stockholders.
 The Compensation Committee believes equity-based incentive compensation aligns executive and stockholder interests because (i) the use of a multi-year lock-up or vesting schedule or milestone based vesting schedule for equity awards encourages executive retention and emphasizes long-term growth, and (ii) paying a significant portion of management's compensation in our equity provides management with a powerful incentive to increase stockholder value over the long-term.
-The specific types and size of awards to be granted (other than options granted to non-employee directors) and the terms and conditions of such awards are determined by the Compensation Committee subject to the provisions of the 2005 Stock Incentive Plan.
+The specific types and size of awards to be granted (other than options granted to nonemployee directors) and the terms and conditions of such awards are determined by the Compensation Committee subject to the provisions of the Incentive Plans.

 The timing of our equity award grants is not designed to have any relationship with our release of material, non-public information.
-Awards are generally granted at previously scheduled meetings of the Board of Directors and Compensation Committee and as required by our 2005 Stock Incentive Plan, options and stock awards are granted with an exercise price and valued equal to the fair market value of the Company's common stock which is the closing price on the date of such grant.
+Awards are generally granted at previously scheduled meetings of the Board of Directors and Compensation Committee and as required by the Incentive Plans, options and stock awards are granted with an exercise price and valued equal to the fair market value of the Company's common stock which is the closing price on the date of such grant.
 The Compensation Committee may also approve any equity-based grants in connection with the hiring or promotion of an executive officer.